aama/webappy/README.md

     1.1 `fuseki.sh`:
 This is the script which launches the fuseki datastore.
-The function which launches and runs the datastore is  located in the `~/jena` directory, and  uses as one of its arguments the `aamaconfig.ttl`  configuration file.
+The Ruby function which actually launches and runs the datastore is located in the `~/jena` directory, and  uses as one of its arguments the `aamaconfig.ttl`  configuration file.
 In addition to activating the datastore, this function opens a web page  on `localhost:3030` where the datastore can be inspected, and where SPARQL queries can be independently run against the datastore.

     1.2 `aama-datastore-update.sh ../aama-data/data/[LANG]`:
- This script
-needs to be run whenever new or revised data are added to a language's data file in one of the `~/aama-data/data/` language directories.
+ This script needs to be run whenever new or revised data are added to a language's data file in one of the `~/aama-data/data/` language directories.
 The script calls
 `fudelete.sh` to delete the former language graph, `fuquery-gen.sh`